LLT Guidelines for Articles Reporting on Research

 Quantitative Research

-The Editors of LLT recommend that authors of manuscripts based on quantitative research consider the general guidelines outlined in Chapter 1 of the Publication Manual of the American Psychological Association (6th edition.
-2009.
-Washington, D.C.: American Psychological Association, pp. 9-20).
+The Editors of LLT recommend that authors of manuscripts based on quantitative research consult the general guidelines of the American Psychological Association Journal Reporting Standards for Quantitative Research.
+In addition, we highly recommend consulting these specific points of advice for CALL research.

 In particular, a quantitative research report should generally include the following sections: